-Welcome to the CHTD research group CHTD: Cognitive Health in Trauma and Disease
+Welcome to the CHBD research group CHBD: Cognitive Health in Brain Disorders

 We want to understand how and why physical trauma and somatic disorders affect cognitive functions and brain health.
 Our aim is to contribute to improved prevention, diagnosis and treatment of neuropsychiatric and neuroendocrinological diseases through high-quality research.